 A significant part of the flapper image had nothing to do with the clothes.

-Flappers wanted to break with the traditions and norms of society up to that point.
+Flappers wanted to break with the traditions and norms of society.
 In 1920, women received the right to vote.
 Between that and the end of WWI in 1918, young people in 1920 wanted nothing to do with their parents’ way of living.
 Flapper women wore makeup even though it was considered promiscuous, went to dance clubs even though it was unorthodox, and chopped off their hair and hemlines in the name of liberation.
 If you want to dress like a flapper, you should embody the flapper attitude.
 Even though the clothes aren’t controversial by today’s standards, there would be no shorter skirts at all if flappers hadn’t begun wearing them.